mzaks/EntitasCookBook/chapters/3_recipes/301_hello_world.md

 }
 ```

-Now it is posible for us to simplify the decelerate system, by removing the velocity check and just replacing current velocity with reduced velocity.
+Now it is possible for us to simplify the decelerate system, by removing the velocity check and just replacing current velocity with reduced velocity.

 ```csharp
 using Entitas;